superbrothers/kubernetes-docs/kubectl_delete.md

   -k, --kustomize string        Process a kustomization directory.
 This flag can't be used together with -f or -R.
       --now                     If true, resources are signaled for immediate shutdown (same as --grace-period=1).
   -o, --output string           Output mode.
 Use "-o name" for shorter output (resource/name).
+      --raw string              Raw URI to DELETE to the server.
+Uses the transport specified by the kubeconfig file.
   -R, --recursive               Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
   -l, --selector string         Selector (label query) to filter on, not including uninitialized ones.
       --timeout duration        The length of time to wait before giving up on a delete, zero means determine a timeout from the size of the object